Reviews, Travel Tips

 Wise exchange rate

-This example is just a small amount, so the difference isn’t much – But if you are doing larger transactions and often, this could translate to a lot more difference!
+This example is just a small amount, so the difference might seem very negligible – But if you are doing larger transactions and you’re doing it often, this could translate to a lot more difference!

 On the other hand, if you accept payment via direct deposit to your bank account, then you’ll have no choice but to use your bank’s conversion rate which tends to not be the best rate in town.